Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 Did you use a Bank of America debit card at a 7-Eleven ATM and get charged more than

-pro rata payment from a $2.25 million class action settlement.
+for a pro rata payment from a $2.25 million class action settlement.
 Current Bank of

 The Bank of America class action lawsuit, captioned Schertzer, et al. v.
 Bank of